OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_5122.rst

 - `Fix VM config form when update as user <https://github.com/OpenNebula/one/issues/4987>`__.
 - `Fix enable RDP when instantiate vm template from instantiation form <https://github.com/OpenNebula/one/issues/4988>`__.
 - `Fix a bug in group membership update that creates adds non-existent user for external drivers (e.g. LDAP) <https://github.com/OpenNebula/one/issues/4992>`__.
+- `Fix how same host is deteted in TM ssh/mv driver action <https://github.com/OpenNebula/one/issues/3460>`__.